redot-src/php-validator/README.md

 ## Usage

-After registering rules that you want to use, you can use the validator like this:
+After registering the rules that you want to use, you can use the validator like this:

 ```php